Pranav-Kunjir/Swift-terminal/README.md

-# Swift-terminal
+# Swfit-terminal
-an ai powerd terminal
+An ai terminal that takes in prompt and give back commands to run in console